List of characters in mythology novels by Rick Riordan: Percy Jackson

-Percy Jackson is a demigod, son of the mortal, Sally Jackson, and the Greek God of the sea, Poseidon.
-Percy lives in the Upper East Side of Manhattan, but found his life uprooted upon discovering his true paternity.
+Perseus Jackson, commonly known as Percy Jackson, is a demigod, son of the mortal Sally Jackson and the Greek god of the sea, Poseidon.
+Percy lives on the Upper East Side of Manhattan but found his life uprooted upon discovering his true paternity.
 He has black hair and sea-green eyes.
-He has inherited special abilities from Poseidon which include the ability to control water, boats, and ships; to create small hurricanes; to breathe and see clearly underwater, and to talk to horse-like creatures and most aquatic animals.
-He is also a gifted swordsman using his shape-shifting sword pen.
-Throughout the series, Percy uses a ballpoint pen named Anaklusmos (Ancient Greek for "Riptide") for battle.
-The pen was created by Zoë Nightshade, and can change into a celestial bronze sword and if he loses it, it will always appear back in his pocket.
+He has inherited special abilities from Poseidon, which include the ability to control water, boats, and ships; create small hurricanes; breathe and see clearly underwater, and talk to horse-like creatures and most aquatic animals.
+He is also a gifted swordsman using his shape-shifting sword pen Anaklusmos (ancient Greek for "Riptide") for battle.
+The pen was created by Zoë Nightshade and, when uncapped, changes into a celestial bronze sword.
+If he loses it, it will always appear back in his pocket.

-His mortal life was not the best.
+Percy struggles significantly in his mortal life.
 He, like most demigods, was diagnosed with ADHD and dyslexia.
 This made him the subject of bullying from his peers.
-His mother was once married to Gabe Ugliano (Smelly Gabe), an abusive, gambling-addicted alcoholic.
-His repugnant mortal odor masked Percy's demigod scent, hiding him from monsters.
-At the end of The Lightning Thief, Sally turned Gabe into stone using Medusa's head.
-Later, she married Paul Blofis, whom she genuinely loved, and they had a daughter named Estelle.
-Percy began dating Annabeth at the end of The Last Olympian.
+His mother was once married to Gabe Ugliano (Smelly Gabe), an abusive, gambling-addicted alcoholic whose repugnant mortal odor masked Percy's demigod scent, hiding him from monsters.
+At the end of The Lightning Thief, Sally turns Gabe into stone using Medusa's head.
+Later, she marries Paul Blofis, whom she genuinely loves.
+Sally is later revealed in The Hidden Oracle as to have been pregnant, later giving birth to Estelle.
+Percy begins dating Annabeth at the end of The Last Olympian.

-Percy is the first-person narrator in the Percy Jackson & the Olympians series.
-He appears in The Lightning Thief, The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Son of Neptune, The Mark of Athena, The House of Hades, The Blood of Olympus, The Hidden Oracle, The Tower of Nero, The Son of Sobek, and The Crown of Ptolemy.
-In the films, he is portrayed by Logan Lerman.
+Percy is the first-person narrator in the Percy Jackson & the Olympians series and The Senior Year Adventures series.

+In the films, Percy Jackson is portrayed by Logan Lerman.
 In the musical, he is portrayed by Chris McCarrell.
-Walker Scobell will play the role in the upcoming TV series.
+Walker Scobell portrays the role in the TV series, with Azriel Dalman playing a younger Percy in flashbacks.